The Five Secrets To keeping Calm When Hosting Christmas Dinner.

 The reasons for these intrigues are multiple and quite intuitive/simple to understand.

-Starting with unnecessary comments from a cranky aunt regarding the marital status of her second cousin, through a long-standing grudge competition that prevails between certain family members, and ending with the pressure to get everything done in terms of the quality of the food and the various hospitality elements of the holiday meal.
+It starts with unnecessary comments from a cranky aunt regarding the marital status of her second cousin, such as 'When are you getting married?' or 'Why are you still single?'' and moves through a long-standing grudge competition prevailing between certain family members, like the ongoing dispute over who should host the next family gathering and ends with the pressure to get everything done in terms of food quality and various hospitality elements of the holiday meal.

 And don't even get us started on the tensions between wife and mother-in-law.

-This article will explain how you can host the holiday dinner, keep your sanity, and, more importantly, maintain healthy and loving family relationships.
+This article is your guide to hosting the holiday dinner, preserving your sanity, and, most importantly, fostering healthy and loving family bonds and relationships.

 Hop on!

 In order to stay sane when hosting Christmas dinner, first and foremost, you need to be as prepared as possible.
-And by saying "prepared," we mean mental preparation.
+And by saying "prepared," we're referring to mental preparation.

-You can do that by using several tools, the first of which is self-awareness.
+You can do so by using several tools, the first of which is 'self-awareness.'

-Studies suggest that self-awareness is one of the most powerful tools to help you deal with stress and unpleasant situations.
-Complex family interaction is undoubtedly one of them.
+Studies suggest that self-awareness is one of the most powerful tools for dealing with stress and unpleasant situations.

-Prior to holiday dinner and even before the actual preparations begin, Try to bring to your awareness that you are heading towards an atmosphere that may require mental abilities of a slightly different kind.
+Prior to holiday dinner and even before the actual preparations begin, willingly accept you are heading towards an atmosphere that may require mental abilities of a slightly different kind.

-Once you have made peace with the fact that Aunt Emily will probably say derisive things about your food quality (that you worked so hard to prepare) and there is nothing you can do to prevent it because she is who she is - Your approach will be much lighter.
+Once you have made peace with the fact that Aunt Emily will probably throw some snarky comments about your food quality (that you worked so hard to prepare...), and there is nothing you can do to prevent it because she is who she is - Your approach will be much 'lighter.'

-If you are aware in advance that your cousin Kirk tends to throw out snarky comments after he's had a few drinks, And he probably will this time, too - You won't be overly excited when it actually happens.
+Being aware in advance that your cousin Kirk tends to make snarky comments after he's had a few drinks - and he probably will this time, too - will help you avoid overly grunting when it actually happens.
+For instance, you can mentally prepare by reminding yourself that his comments are not personal attacks but rather a result of his altered state.
+This understanding can help you maintain your composure and respond calmly.

 'And why is this happening?'
 You must be asking.

-Well, this is a relatively broad psychological phenomenon that we cannot fully explain here and now (and we don't want to either.
-This is not the concept of our blog), but in a nutshell - The frustration process that we are familiar with from situations involved in anger - Originates from an inability to control things, and our desire to impose ourselves/wishes on reality.
+Well, this is a relatively broad psychological phenomenon we cannot fully explain here and now (and we don't want to either.
+This is not the concept of our blog), but in a nutshell - The frustration process we are familiar with from situations involved in anger - Originates from an inability to 'control things,' and our desire to impose ourselves/wishes on reality.

-So, the first step towards staying sane when hosting Christmas dinner is taking a deep breath and preparing for what's to come.
+So, the first step towards maintaining your sanity when hosting Christmas dinner is to take a deep breath and mentally prepare for what's to come.
+This preparation will give you a sense of confidence and control, reassuring you that you're ready for whatever the dinner may bring.

 You will be surprised how light and pleasant it will make you feel.